mahadevans87/mockatron/README.md

 `mockatron build --dir <directory-name>`

 Create a folder named `.mockatron` in the current working directory.
-The folder should contain a `main.json` and subsequent json files for resource definitions.
+The folder should contain a `main.json` and other json files for resource definitions.

 Consider a simple example: